takanory/slides/20190824pyconmy/PITCHME.md

 ### Summary of Incoming Webhooks

-* EASY TO SEND messages from programs
+* EASY to send messages from programs
-* We can create COMPLEX MESSAGES
+* We can create COMPLEX messages
 * But ONE WAY only(program -> Webhook -> Slack)

 Note:
+I want to talk with bot.
 Next, I will explain how to make interactive chatbot.

 ---